Five Herbal Tonics for Pollen Season Woes

 chinese herbs immunity

-Traditional Chinese Medicine is a medical system that has been around for thousands of years.
-The general theory behind Chinese Medicineis to treat the patient holistically, taking into account all aspects of the patient’s needs.
-Traditional Chinese Medicine theory utilizes many modalities to support the patient, including acupuncture, acupressure, herbs, formulas, cupping and nutrition.
+Traditional Chinese Medicine (TCM) is a holistic healthcare system that has been practiced for thousands of years.
+Its core principle is to support overall well-being by addressing the physical, emotional, and environmental factors that influence health.
+Traditional Chinese Medicine theory utilizes many modalities to support the patient, including acupuncture, acupressure, herbs, formulas, cupping, and nutrition.

 For addressing pollen season woes like scratchy eyes, sneezing, etc., there are some wonderful herbs and formulas that can be implemented.
-Here’s a short list of items that can be used to treat non-life-threatening allergies.
+Here’s a short list of herbs commonly used to support relief from non-life-threatening seasonal discomforts related to allergies.

 fang feng

 4. Magnolia Flower or Xin Yi Hua: Flowers are used a lot in Chinese Medicine due to their aromatic nature.
-Xin Yi Hua is another great herb to have on hand when seasonal allergies flare up.
-This herb is great at relieving nasal congestion, sinus headaches and the runny nose that frequently accompanies spring pollen season woes.
+Xin Yi Hua is a traditional herb often used in Chinese medicine to support sinus and nasal health.
+It's commonly selected to promote clear breathing and ease seasonal discomfort during times of high pollen exposure.

 Herbs can be very beneficial and help keep the body healthy.
 The herbs and formulas mentioned above are just a few examples that would be good to have around if you suffer from allergies.
 Ask us to find out more about these herbs, we can help you navigate the world of medicinal herbs and find the exact combination right for you.